-Decisions on protective actions are taken by the Federal Council on the basis of an application by the Federal Crisis Management Board.
-The heads of all concerned federal offices (ministries) and further federal and cantonal representatives are members of this board.
-The meetings of this board constitute an accelerated consultation mechanism similar to the one in regular situations.
+Decisions on protective actions are basically taken by the Federal Council on the basis of application of the Federal NBCN Management Board.
+The heads of all concerned federal offices (ministries) and other representatives are members of this board.
+The meetings of this board constitute an accelerated consultation mechanism similar to the one in normal situation.